 Water Softener vs. Water Descaler: Which Should I Choose?

 There is no “best” option between one system and the next when it comes to choosing between softener and descaling systems.
-Instead, you should look at the problem you’re trying to reduce, and how you would personally prefer to reduce it.
+Instead, you should look at the problem you’re trying to address , and how you would personally prefer to reduce or remove it.

 If you’re looking for the most effective solution for tackling hard water, however, you should opt for a water softener.
 Yes, this type of soft water solution costs a little more, but it has some pretty impressive benefits – like producing water that’s kinder to your skin and hair – because of its high-quality performance.
-A water softener can also treat thousands of grains of hardness in its lifetime, and provided you keep up with the salt top-ups, it’ll last you for at least a decade.
+A water softener can also treat thousands of grains of hardness in its lifetime, and provided you keep up with the salt top-ups, it should last you for years.